vikos77/yeast-hifi-hic-assembly/README.md

 1. **Coverage imbalance**: random read sampling doesn't guarantee exactly 50/50 split; the better-covered haplotype gets a higher-quality assembly
 2. **Ambiguous assignment**: in regions with no distinguishing SNPs, Hi-C preferentially assigns sequences to hap1
-3. **Real biological differences**: hap2 is 856 kb shorter (11.30 Mb vs 12.16 Mb), suggesting structural differences between homologous chromosomes — missing BUSCOs may reflect genuine genomic variation, not assembly gaps
+3. **Real biological differences**: hap2 is 856 kb shorter (11.30 Mb vs 12.16 Mb), suggesting structural differences between homologous chromosomes; missing BUSCOs may reflect genuine genomic variation rather than assembly gaps

 Both haplotypes achieved chromosome-level contiguity (16–17 contigs, N50 ~923 kb), which is the primary goal.

 ### The 17th contig in hap1

 S. cerevisiae S288C has 16 nuclear chromosomes.
 Hap1 has 17 contigs.
-The most likely explanation is the **rDNA repeat cluster** on Chr XII — 100–200 copies of a ~9.1 kb repeat unit that is nearly identical across both haplotypes.
+The most likely explanation is the **rDNA repeat cluster** on Chr XII, comprising 100–200 copies of a ~9.1 kb repeat unit that is nearly identical across both haplotypes.
 Assemblers routinely pull this out as a separate contig rather than embedding it within Chr XII.
 The alternative is a small unplaced telomeric or subtelomeric scaffold.
 Either way, the chromosome-scale structure is intact.

 ---